 Big investigative night tonight on Hannity on the Fox News channel.

-Sarah Carter, Greg Jarrett, and Sebastian Gorka, also James O'Keefe exclusively.
+Sarah Carter, Greg Jarrett, and Sebastian Gorka.

-His latest undercover video.
+Also, James O'Keefe exclusively, his latest undercover video.

-This is beyond a violation of privacy with when it relates to Twitter, and they're apparently sorting through all your private direct messages.
+This is beyond a violation of privacy when it relates to Twitter, and they're apparently sorting through all your private direct messages.

 We'll get to that.

-Hannity, hope you'll set your D VR, and we'll see you back here tomorrow.
+And we'll see you back here tomorrow.

 We'll see you tonight at nine.